ikr/ikr.su-blog/_posts/2018-09-03-parsing-fixed-width-data-columns-using-enums.markdown

 Note that, like in this example, we may need just a subset of the fields present in the data source.
 Nevertheless, obviously, we'd have to _enum_-erate all the columns anyway, up to the rightmost relevant to us.
+I particularly like that it's so easy to adapt to the changes in the data source format, and to support additional columns.

-If you have a lot of fields packed into the line, and a lot of lines, you may wish [to memoize](https://en.wikipedia.org/wiki/Memoization) the `offset()` function.
+I only have to say that, if you have a lot of relevant fields packed into the data line, and a lot of lines, you may wish — for a better performance — [to memoize](https://en.wikipedia.org/wiki/Memoization) the `offset()` function.